Dromediansk/mp-blog/src/markdown-pages/javascript-closures.md

 sweet candy
 ```

-It means, `candyFactory` is created in the memory heap before execution and destroyed after execution _every time it is called_.
+It means, `candyFactory`&nbsp;is created in the memory heap before execution and destroyed after execution _every time it is called_.
 In our case, it’s not a big issue, but imagine you would call it ten thousand times.
 It would create the variable and destroy it ten thousand times, which is **memory inefficient **and might cause performance issues.

 **So what could be a SOLUTION?**